 TECHNICAL ASSISTANCE

-Tribal Climate Resilience Liaisons
+Tribal Community Resilience Liaisons

-The Tribal Climate Resilience Liaisons are a multi-regional support network to assist Tribes in addressing science-based needs available to them at Department of the Interior's Climate Adaptation Science Centers (CASC) for improved climate adaptation planning efforts.
+The Tribal Community Resilience Liaisons are a multi-regional support network to assist Tribes in addressing science-based needs available to them at Department of the Interior's Climate Adaptation Science Centers (CASC) for improved climate adaptation planning efforts.
 The Liaisons are stationed throughout Indian Country and help respond to diverse challenges Tribal communities are facing by serving as extension agents, facilitating research, and coordinating forums and exchanges.
 ICRN works closely with the Liaisons to achieve our shared goals of supporting Indigenous climate resilience.

-Learn more: www.icrn.us/liaisons.html
+Learn more: https://www.usgs.gov/programs/climate-adaptation-science-centers/tribal-community-resilience-liaisons

 Topics: Tribal climate resilience